top of page

 Disability and Inclusion Consultant

 Renata draws on her lived experience as a disabled person, having Congenital Cerebral Palsy, which impacts her balance, coordination, and ability to walk long distances.
+Renata also has a special interest in psychology and a deep understanding of wellbeing from a Te Ao Māori perspective.

 Renata has supported research projects focused on reducing inequity for disabled people, including in the areas of driving, ageing, and reproductive health, collaborating with institutions such as the University of Auckland, The Liggins Institute, the Starship Foundation, Donald Beasley Institute, Te Kupenga Hauora Māori, and the NZ Cerebral Palsy Register.